Pooja7667/today/README.md

 ## How To Use

-1) Open the flashcard generator [Click Here](https://flashcard-generator-naveen.vercel.app/).

-2) Fill up all the input boxes without any Errors and click on the "Create" button.
+1) Fill up all the input boxes without any Errors and click on the "Create" button.

-3) For viewing recently created flashcards click on the "My flashcard" link this will show all flashcards you created recently.
+2) For viewing recently created flashcards click on the "My flashcard" link this will show all flashcards you created recently.

-4) For the Viewing Details of the flashcard click on the "view card" button it will redirect you to the flashcard details page where you take a look at your flashcard details.
+3) For the Viewing Details of the flashcard click on the "view card" button it will redirect you to the flashcard details page where you take a look at your flashcard details.

 ## Features